tooranw/GROUP-32/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application helps users purchase essentails items.
+They can see live inventory of products and purchase them in checkout.

 ## Technologies
 Technologies used for this project: